taunsquared/graphic-novel-thesis/ComicBookScript/2019-01-14_Script-Milestone1.md

 *--flashback--*

-We see, once more, Asoka clutching Iri, frozen on the steep path as they stare down the mountainside at a huge swarm of enormous, blurry, bloody, furry, four-legged creatures, distant screams floating up the mountainside like smoke...
+Asoka clutches Iri, frozen on the steep path as they stare down the mountainside at a huge swarm of enormous, blurry, bloody, furry, four-legged creatures, distant screams floating up the mountainside like smoke...

 Iri/João: **"It's the **BEASTS**!!
 Run Soka! *RUN!!*"**

-We see Iri trying to get Asoka to look at it, to stop, as Asoka, eyes wide with terror and shock, slowly steps down the mountain.
+Iri tries to get Asoka to look at it, to stop, as Asoka, eyes wide with terror and shock, slowly steps down the mountain.

 Asoka: **"*Dad*..."**